Daughter of Ferrix: Release

 "Daughter of Ferrix" was released on Disney+ on November 16, 2022.

 The episode, along with the rest of the first season of Andor was released on Ultra HD Blu-ray and Blu-ray by Walt Disney Studios Home Entertainment on April 30, 2024.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reports a 94% approval rating, based on 17 reviews.
+Writing for The Escapist, the episode was described as one where Andor appeared to be "showing off", leaning into traditional Star Wars spectacle that had been absent from the show up to that point, particularly praising the space battle sequence involving Luthen's ship.
+Tell Tale TV praised the episode for navigating between tension and heartbreak, calling Genevieve O'Reilly's performance as Mon Mothma brilliant, and noting the grief of droid B2-EMO as among the episode's most emotional moments.
 The site's critical consensus reads, "Treating fans to a terrific dogfight while also breaking their hearts with a stern reminder about the cost of rebellion, Andor continues to impress."